Ketansuhaas/mypage/_pages/about.md

   - Inspired by how humans create mental images and how human artists break down the painting process

 - **Second AFA paper**
-  - Dynamic imputation for maximizing mutual information for dynamic feature selection (Paper under review)
+  - Dynamic imputation for maximizing mutual information for dynamic feature selection (To be submitted to ICML 2025)
   - Proposes a new generative imputation based approach for improving feature selection in AFA frameworks.